James Red Herring: Early life and career

-He was a Sergeant in the U.S. Army during World War I, and was stationed at both Camp Pike, Arkansas and Camp Shelby, Mississippi where he served as boxing instructor.
+He was a Sergeant in the U.S. Army during World War I, and was stationed at both Camp Pike, Arkansas and Camp Shelby, Mississippi where he served as a boxing instructor.
 He claimed to have gone 35-0-1 in 36 army bouts with the draw coming against the camp's heavyweight.
 He was the All-Southern Army Lightweight Champion in 1917.
 He is also said to have been the Featherweight, Lightweight, and Welterweight Champion at Camp Shelby.